LnxRls/ArboLeaf-Smart-Scale-Data-Ingestion/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-After downloading or cloning the script, update the _Screenshot\_Network\_Location_ placeholder to the network path where the ArboLeaf app measurement screenshot (by replacing the placeholder _Screenshot\_FileName.jpeg_ with its real file name while leaving the jpeg extension) is stored on your computer.
-This update should be made in the _Define critical initial variables_ section of the script, a copy of which is shown below.

-Similarly, replace the _Date\_Screenshot\_Taken_ placeholder with the actual date the screenshot was captured, following the _YYYY/MM/DD_ format.
-Finally, update the _ExcelFileName\_WhereBodyData\_WillBeSaved.xlsx_ placeholder with the desired name for the Microsoft Excel file that will store the recorded body measurement data.

-While this example assumes that the _.xlsx_ file is saved in the same network location as the _.jpeg_ screenshots, you are free to specify a different location.
-If you choose to do so, ensure you update it in the _output\_xls_ variable accordingly.

-*Define critical initial variables*
-pdf_file_path = "C:/Screenshot_Network_Location/Screenshot_FileName.pdf"
-jpg_file_path = "C:/Screenshot_Network_Location/Screenshot_FileName.jpeg"
-reading_date = "Date_Screenshot_Taken"

-output_xls = 'C:/Screenshot_Network_Location/ExcleFileName_WhereBodyData_WiilBeSaved.xlsx'

-After applying the placeholder updates, run the script to automatically generate a PDF version of the original JPEG and create or update the specified Excel file (automatically generated on first execution) with one appended record containing the body measurement data.
-Moving forward, you can execute the script repeatedly by updating the screenshot file name and capture date for each new entry.
+After downloading or cloning the script, assign values to the only two necessary flags, namely, *--dir_path* and *--path_output_xls* and execute it as the example in the **Code Execution Example** section of the script's header shows. *--dir_path* is the network location where the screenshots (one or many) to be processed are stored and *--path_output_xls* is the directory of the MS Excel file where the body composition data will be saved.

+The script can process multiple scale screenshots as a batch.
+It generates a PDF version for each of the screenshot JPEGs and appends new Excel rows containing the body composition measurement data read from the JPEGs.
-If you need to retake the screenshot for a given date, simply replace the JPEG with the updated measurement screenshot and rerun the script without modifying any placeholders; the script will overwrite the existing record for that date in the Excel file to reflect the new data.
+If you need to retake the screenshot for a given date, simply replace the JPEG with the updated measurement screenshot and rerun the script without modifying any placeholders; the script will overwrite the existing Excel row for that date in the Excel file to reflect the new data.
+However, you must keep in mind that the script is currently designed to save the data from only one smart scale measurement per day.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>